cgerson/ufo-sightings-analysis/README.md

 ###Code to analyze:

 Found pairwise distances between all sightings, grouped them into components with <b>NetworkX</b> and binned datetime data to cluster sightings.
-Next, I assigned each sighting an index equal to the number of sightings within its componenet.
+Next, I assigned each sighting an index equal to the number of sightings within its component.
 This was coined its "credibility index".
 See "ufo_pairwisedist.ipynb" iPython notebook for script.

 Then set up script to determine most similar UFO sighting to a given, new sighting.
+Each new description was converted into a Tf-idf matrix and compared to existing summaries by euclidean distance.
 See "closest_sightings.py" for script.

 ###App